Nigel Spink: Club career

 A £50,000 move in September 1997 took him down a division to Millwall in Division Two, and he continued playing at The Den for another three seasons until he finally retired in June 2000, just before his 42nd birthday.

+International career

+Spink played for England B in 1991 and he made his only England appearance as a substitute on 19 June 1983 during the 1–1 draw against Australia.

 Coaching career

 After retiring as a player, Spink had a two-year spell as manager of Forest Green Rovers in the Conference National.
 He led Forest Green to the 2001 FA Trophy final but they lost 1–0 against Canvey Island at Villa Park.
 He was eventually sacked in September 2002.